MuhammadHussain07/TradingView-Strategies-and-Indicators-Repository/README.md

 | ATR (Average True Range) | VOLATILITY |
 | On-Balance Volume (OBV) | VOLUME |
 | CVD | VOLUME |
+| and many other...

+### 🛠️ Unique Features

+- **Hyper-Customizable**: Tweak every parameter to match your trading style. 📚
+- **Real-time Visualization**: Color-coded tables and charts for instant insights. 📈
+- **Risk Management**: Built-in stop-loss and position sizing logic. 📝
+- **Multi-Asset Compatibility**: Works across stocks, crypto, forex, and more. 📊
+- **Multiple Indicators**: Includes a variety of indicators such as RSI, MACD, Stochastic Oscillator, and more. 📈
+- **Customizable Parameters**: Many scripts allow for user input to adjust parameters according to personal trading strategies. 🛠️
+- **Color-Coded Tables**: Visualize indicator values and trends with color-coded tables for quick analysis. 🎨

 ## 🔧 Usage